 - Origins Available:

 Howgate is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
-The name is derived from when the Howgate family once lived in the area of Holdgate in Hereford.
-Holgate was also listed as a township in the suburbs of York at one time.
+The name is derived from when the Howgate family once lived in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.

 Early Origins of the Howgate family